-Note 2021 2020
+Note 2022 2021

-Balance at beginning of year P41,743 P149,248
+Balance at beginning of year Р- P41,743

-Reversals 25 - (935)

-Write off 30 (41,743) (106,570)
+Write off 31 - (41,743)

-Balance at end of year Р- P41,743
+Balance at end of year Р- Р-

-"Others" is composed of: (i) input taxes on the acquisition of capitalizable assets amounting to nil and P2,848 as at December 31, 2021 and 2020, respectively; (ii) advances to suppliers amounting to P23,440 and P14,169 as at December 31, 2021 and 2020, respectively; and (iii) others amounting to P243 and P223 as at December 31, 2021 and 2020, respectively.
+"Others" is composed of advances to suppliers amounting to P35,279 and P23,440 as at December 31, 2022 and 2021, respectively and lease receivables from related party amounting to P262 and P243 as at December 31, 2022 and 2021, respectively (Note 27).

 The Group has advances for a project pertaining to unassembled vacuum distillation equipment that is temporarily put on hold.
 The recoverable amount of the unassembled vacuum distillation equipment was determined by an independent property appraiser having appropriate recognized professional qualifications and recent experience in the category of the property being valued.
 The fair value of the equipment being appraised was determined using the replacement cost model.
 This approach considers the cost to reproduce or replace in new condition the assets appraised in accordance with current market prices of materials, labor, contractor's overhead, profit and fees, and all other attendant's costs associated with its acquisition and installation in place.
-The carrying amount of such advances amounted to nil as at December 31, 2021 and 2020, net of accumulated allowance for impairment losses amounting to P222,146 as at December 31, 2021 and 2020.
-In 2021, the equipment was disposed and accordingly recognized a gain amounting to P3,528, included as part of "Gain (loss) on disposal/retirement of noncurrent assets net" account in the consolidated statement of income.
+The carrying amount of such advances amounted to nil as at December 31, 2022 and 2021.
+In 2021, the equipment was disposed and accordingly recognized a gain amounting to P3,528, included as part of "Gain (loss) on disposal/retirement of noncurrent assets - net" account in the consolidated statements of income.

-14. Accounts Payable and Accrued Expenses
+15. Accounts Payable and Accrued Expenses